j3lte/node-rdw/README.md

     .fail(function (err) {
         console.log(err);
     });

+// SEARCH USING THE GENERAL SEARCH METHOD. rdwSearch.search("Kenteken eq '71ZXK6'")

+// SEARCH USING AN ARRAY.
+THIS WILL BE AN 'AND' SEARCH rdwSearch.search([
+    "Hoofdbrandstof eq 'DIESEL'",
+    "Catalogusprijs gt 10000"
+])
 ```

 This module searches for Dutch license plate information.
 It returns either null (no vehicle found) or an object with the information in it.
 The database comes from the [Azure Marketplace](http://datamarket.azure.com/dataset/opendata.rdw/vrtg.open.data#schema), more information (in Dutch) can be found [here](http://www.rdw.nl/Zakelijk/Paginas/Open-data.aspx).